MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 - Conduct Teams virtual visits from your Cerner EHR system with an integrated clinical workflow.
 - Enable patients to join Teams virtual visits from email or SMS notifications.
-- View consumption data reports and customizable Call Quality information for EHR connected visits.
+- View consumption data reports and customizable Call Quality information for EHR-connected visits.

 This article describes how to set up and configure the Teams EHR connector to integrate with the Cerner platform and gives you an overview of the Teams virtual visits experience from the Cerner EHR system.